 Hosted by the Institute for China-Europe Studies (ICES)

-As part of the Institute for China-Europe Studies’ (ICES) new dialogue series, titled ICES Dialogues: 50 Years of EU-China Relations, ICES hosted a webinar on the evening of June 26, 2025, to explore the role of the EU and China in the current international security landscape.
+As part of the Institute for China-Europe Studies’ (ICES) new dialogue series, titled ICES Dialogues: 50 Years of EU-China Relations,

-Amid global disorder and geopolitical shifts, the EU is facing growing pressure to reassess
+Amid global disorder and geopolitical shifts, the EU is facing growing pressure to reassess its

-The webinar was introduced by Mr. YANG Li, Executive Director of ICES, and
+The webinar was introduced by Mr. YANG Li, Executive Director of ICES, and moderated by Ms.

-academic experts from China and Europe:
+from China and Europe:

 The panellists explored perceptions of European and Chinese security, the drivers of